designer-edu/designer/_sources/examples/examples.rst.txt

 * Demonstrates: Handling key presses with ``typing`` and ``done typing``

+:ref:`Inheritance<inheritance>`

+Build a game where you add a new field to an existing Designer object by using inheritance.

+* Demonstrates: Extending a Designer object with inheritance

 `BlockPy Showcase`_

 A simple gallery of web-based Designer examples using BlockPy.